 Our children will put the finishing touches on the new computer lab – we have already arranged for the computers to be donated by Hewlett Packard (who manufactures computers in El Salvador) – in advance of a ribbon cutting ceremony on Wednesday.
 We will have ample opportunity to visit the women and their children, deepening our awareness – young and old – of life beyond the privilege of the U.S. With world-famous beaches nearby, we have packed in some fun “play time” as well so our kids have a chance to “get their sillies out.”

-The cost of the trip is still being worked through and depends on package rates we can negotiate.
-In addition to airfare, hotel, and food, participating children will be raising funds in advance of the trip to pay for something that our kids take for granted – but is an unimaginable luxury in rural El Salvador: internet access for the cooperative’s computer lab.
+Participating children and adults have raised funds in advance of the trip to pay for project expenses and something that our kids take for granted – but is an unimaginable luxury in rural El Salvador: laptop computers and internet access for the cooperative’s computer lab!

 Click here to give a donation and help Empower the Americas